darkguy2008/smali2java/README.md

 # Smali2Java
 This is an attempt to develop a direct smali to java converter.
 The goal is for it to be able to decompile a whole framework.jar or any kind of main Android APK without too much trouble into an Eclipse solution.

-The project's "homepage" (actually an XDA-Developers DevDB thread) is [here](http://forum.xda-developers.com/showthread.php?t=2592266).
+The project's "homepage" (actually a XDA-Developers DevDB thread) is [here](http://forum.xda-developers.com/showthread.php?t=2592266).

 ## Important notes
 * THIS IS A WORK IN PROGRESS.
 It is not complete at all, in fact, it needs YOUR help!.
 If you're able to fork it and improve it so it can be able to reach its goal, by any means, please do it!